primer/react/contributor-docs/adrs/adr-019-responsive-values.md

 prevent layout shift during SSR.

 For example, consider a `Stack` component that has a `gap` prop.
-This prop can receive a plain value or one that is responsive.
-To support this, we should use the following patterns:
+This prop can receive a plain value or one that is a responsive value.
+To support this, authors should use the following patterns:

 ```tsx
 type GapScale = 'none' | 'condensed' | 'normal' | 'spacious'